-15.1 The parties acknowledge that the Services are not fault free and it may be impaired by matters, conditions or circumstances beyond Articulate’s control and the Client will be entitled to the quality of Service generally provided by Articulate to their customers.
+15.1 The parties acknowledge that the Services are not fault free and may be impaired by matters, conditions or circumstances beyond Articulate’s control and the Client will be entitled to the quality of Service generally provided by Articulate to their customers.

-15.3 It is acknowledged that Articulate shall not be liable for breach of contract or any other failure or defect in performance of the Services(or any Additional Services, work or project) which are performed other than by employees of the Company or performed by the Client or its agents or their employees or by any other third parties.
+15.2 It is acknowledged that Articulate shall not be liable for breach of contract or any other failure or defect in performance of the Services(or any other work or project) which are performed other than by employees of Articulate or are performed by the Client or its agents or their employees or by any other third parties.

 15.4 If any term or provision of these Conditions is held invalid, illegal or unenforceable for any reason by any court of competent jurisdiction, such provision shall be severed and the remainder of the provisions shall continue in full force and effect as if these Conditions had been agreed with the invalid, illegal or unenforceable provisions eliminated.

-15.5 Articulate may employ sub-contractors for carrying out any part of the Services.
+15.6 Articulate may employ sub-contractors for carrying out any part of the Services.

-15.6 These Conditions(together with the terms (if any) set out in the Contract, any Services Sheet or specification and/or Charges Sheet) constitute the entire agreement between the parties, supersede any previous agreement or understanding and may not be varied except in writing between the parties.
+15.7 These Conditions(together with the terms of any Letter of Engagement and/or Scope of Work) constitute the entire agreement between the parties and supersede and extinguish all previous agreements, promises, assurances, warranties, representations and understandings, whether written or oral, relating to the subject matter of the Contract and may not be varied except in writing between the parties.

-15.10 The parties acknowledge and agree that the Contract shall not establish or constitute any relationship of partnership, joint venture, franchise or agency between the parties and except as otherwise expressly provided or agreed neither party shall have the power to bind the other without the other’s prior written consent.
+15.10 The parties acknowledge and agree that the Contract shall not establish or constitute any relationship of partnership, joint venture, franchise or agency between the parties and, except as otherwise expressly provided or agreed, neither party shall have the power to bind the other without the other’s prior written consent.

 15.12 Except as expressly provided(including in respect of indemnity), the parties do not intend any term of this Contract to create any rights or benefits to any other party other than the parties to the Contract or to be enforceable pursuant to the Contracts(Rights of Third Parties) Act 1999.